LCTT/TranslateProject/sources/tech/20171101 How to use cron in Linux.md

-How to use cron in Linux
+Translating by qhwdw How to use cron in Linux
 ============================================================

 ### No time for commands?
 Scheduling tasks with cron means programs can run but you don't have to stay up late.